shsagir/play-area-sync/docs/hello-world.md

 ## Get ready

-Let's have a quick check-up before we get started here: You have already [signed up to fortrabbit](//dashboard.fortrabbit.com/signup), have created a plain vanilla [App](app) and have a [PHP development environment](/local-development) or at least [Git](/git) running on your local machine.
+Let's have a quick check-up before we get started here: You have a [PHP development environment](/local-development) or at least [Git](/git) running on your local machine.
+You have already [signed up to fortrabbit](//dashboard.fortrabbit.com/signup), have created a plain vanilla PHP [App](app) - make sure to not select any framework or CMS (or if you did, change the root path back to htdocs in the Dashboard).

 ## Deploy a hello world example with Git